schatzyyy/whatsapp-bot2/README.md

 </div>

-## Please Follow Tutorial Below To Not Get Error!
+## Please Follow Tutorial Below So There Is No Mistake!

 ## Getting Started